 Followed by an approx. 40 minutes walk with an elephant around the 15 acre coconut estate watching and observing the elephant whilst learning about Sri Lankan elephants.

 You will bath the same elephant in the river, with your group and have an enjoyable Elephant shower whilst standing next to elephant.

-Thereafter transfer to the Airport or Beach Resort where you will recalling the day's activities and experiences (Approx: drive duration 3 to 5 hours).
-We wish you “farewell” as you depart on your flight back home accompanied with all the happy memories of the tropical isle; Sri Lanka once known as TAPROBANE.
+Thereafter transfer to the Airport or Beach Resort where you will be recalling the day's activities and experiences (Approx: drive duration 3 to 5 hours).
+We wish you “farewell” as you depart on your flight back home accompanied with all the happy memories of the tropical island Sri Lanka once known as TAPROBANE.